wagtail/wagtail/docs/reference/pages/model_reference.md

     .. automethod:: as_object

         This method retrieves this revision as an instance of its object's specific class.
 If the revision belongs to a page, it will be an instance of the :class:`~wagtail.models.Page`'s specific subclass.

-    .. automethod:: approve_moderation

-        Calling this on a revision that's in moderation will mark it as approved and publish it.

-        .. versionchanged:: 5.2

-            This method is only used for the legacy moderation system.
-It has been deprecated and will be removed in a future release.

-    .. automethod:: reject_moderation

-        Calling this on a revision that's in moderation will mark it as rejected.

-        .. versionchanged:: 5.2

-            This method is only used for the legacy moderation system.
-It has been deprecated and will be removed in a future release.

     .. automethod:: is_latest_revision